-Body image not always a drag on women's wellbeingJanuary 31st, 2012 in Psychology & Psychiatry /
+Body image not always a drag on women's wellbeingJanuary 31, 2012 in Medicine & Health / Psychology & Psychiatry

 Deakin University psychology researchers have found that body image isn't always a negative experience for women.

 As part of her doctoral research, Rachel Chung from Deakin's School of Psychology is exploring women's experiences of their bodies and how this may be connected to how they feel about themselves in different aspects of their lives.

 "The prevailing view on body image is that it is almost normal for women to be dissatisfied with their bodies," Ms Chung said.

 "Most research on women's body image focuses on negative aspects, such as women's dissatisfaction with their shape and weight, and adverse factors associated with having a poor body image, such as poor self-esteem or an eating disorder.

 "I'm interested in finding out how positive aspects of body image are related to women's sense of well-being."